Mattress for Side Sleepers

 How does the side sleeping position affect your health?

 It's no exaggeration to say that the time, quantity, and quality of your sleep matter.
 In fact, studies have shown that getting a good night's sleep is essential for overall health and well-being.
 Of course, the type of mattress you use, the amount of noise in your bedroom, and even the temperature can all affect how well you sleep.
-But one of the most important factors is your sleep position.
+However, one of the most important factors is your sleep position.

 According to doctors, sleeping on your side is the best position for overall health.
 Not only does side sleeping reduce snoring and symptoms of sleep apnea, but it is also regarded as the healthiest sleep position for pregnant women.
 The side sleeping position is also best for keeping your spine properly aligned, though there are measures you should take to ensure that your body and spine get the right kind of support when sleeping on your side.
 For example, you may need to use a pillow to support your neck, and you may want to place a pillow between your knees to keep your hips aligned.

-Here are many more health benefits you get from sleeping on your side.
+Here are many more health benefits you get from sleeping on your side:

 • Back and neck pain relief